About Lisa

 multiple sclerosis.
 Together they parent Jordan, a delightful

 young adult with autism.
-In July, 2006, Lisa had the pleasure
+For the past 3 years, Lisa has had the

-of co-presenting at a national conference with Jordan on the topic
+pleasure of co-presenting at a national conference with Jordan

-They are planning to write a book together on the same subject
+on a variety of topics.
+They are planning to write a book together

 in the near future.